snethembabandi87-rgb/snethembabandi87-rgb/README.md

 ---

-## 🚀 About Me
+## About Me

 I'm an **Information Technology student** and aspiring **Junior Data Analyst** with a growing interest in using technology and data to solve real-world problems.

-I'm currently building my skills across **data analytics, databases, programming, and software development**, while working on practical projects to strengthen my portfolio.
+I'm currently developing my skills across **data analytics, databases, programming, networking, and software development**, while continuously working on improving my technical abilities.

-### 🔎 What I'm Interested In
+### Areas of Interest

-* 📊 Data Analysis & Visualization
+* Data Analysis and Visualization
-* 🐍 Python for Data Analysis
+* Python for Data Analysis
-* 🗃️ SQL & Database Management
+* SQL and Database Management
-* 📈 Power BI & Business Intelligence
+* Power BI and Business Intelligence
-* 💻 Software Development
+* Software Development
-* 🌐 Networking & IT Infrastructure
+* Networking and IT Infrastructure
-* 🧩 Problem Solving & Automation
+* Problem Solving and Automation

-🎯 **My goal:** To become a skilled data professional who can turn raw data into meaningful insights and build technology solutions that create real value.
+My goal is to become a skilled data professional who can transform raw data into meaningful insights and develop technology solutions that create real value.

 ---

-# 🛠️ Tech Stack
+# Tech Stack

-## 💻 Programming & Query Languages
+## Programming and Query Languages

 ![Python](https://img.shields.io/badge/Python-3670A0?style=for-the-badge\&logo=python\&logoColor=ffdd54)
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge\&logo=openjdk\&logoColor=white)